magwenelab/Transposon-mobility/REFERENCE/README.md

 # Genomic Reference Used
-An XL280, nano pore referance assembly was used in analysis.
+An XL280, nanopore referance assembly used in analysis.

 See manuscript for more detail.